SciML/DiffEqFlux.jl/README.md

 - `NeuralODE(model,tspan,solver,args...;kwargs...)`defines a neural ODE
   layer where `model` is a Flux.jl model, `tspan` is the time span to integrate, and the rest of the arguments are passed to the ODE solver.
-The parameters should be implicit in the `model`.
-Same `args` and `kwargs` are passed to the forward and adjoint solvers, as specified in `diffeq_adjoint`, with the exception of `callback_adj`, which is a separate callback passed only to the adjoint sensitivity algorithm.
+- `NeuralDSDE(model1,model2,tspan,solver,args...;kwargs...)` defines a neural
+  SDE layer where `model1` is a Flux.jl for the drift equation, `model2` is a Flux.jl model for the diffusion equation, `tspan` is the time span to integrate, and the rest of the arguments are passed to the SDE solver.
+  The noise is diagonal, i.e. it assumes a vector output and performs `model2(u) .* dW` against a dW matching the number of states.
-- `NeuralDMSDE(model,mp,tspan,solver,args...;kwargs...)` defines a neural multiplicative
+- `NeuralSDE(model1,model2,tspan,nbrown,solver,args...;kwargs...)` defines a neural
-  SDE layer where `model` is a Flux.jl model, `x` is the initial condition, `tspan` is the time span to integrate, and the rest of the arguments are passed to the SDE solver.
-The noise is assumed to be diagonal multiplicative, i.e. the Wiener term is `mp.*u.*dW` for some array of noise constants `mp`.
+  SDE layer where `model1` is a Flux.jl for the drift equation, `model2` is a Flux.jl model for the diffusion equation, `tspan` is the time span to integrate, `nbrown` is the number of Brownian motions, and the rest of the arguments are passed to the SDE solver.
+The model is multiplicative, i.e. it's interpreted as `model2(u) * dW`, and so the return of `model2` should be an appropriate matrix for performing this multiplication, i.e. the size of its output should be `length(x) x nbrown`.
+- `NeuralCDDE(model,tspan,lags,solver,args...;kwargs...)`defines a neural DDE
+  layer where `model` is a Flux.jl model, `tspan` is the time span to integrate, lags is the lagged values to use in the predictor, and the rest of the arguments are passed to the ODE solver.
+The model should take in a vector that concatenates the lagged states, i.e.
+  `[u(t);u(t-lags[1]);...;u(t-lags[end])]`

 ## Benchmarks